 We also offer a brief service specifically designed for those looking for an IQ test for Mensa.
 In this case, we can give you a short battery comprised of 3-4 of the ten subtests that make up one of the major IQ tests.
 The results of the brief test will give some indication of your chances of reaching the score you need.

-If you’re interested in IQ testing for Mensa or just taking one to see if you qualify for membership, please contact us for more information.
+If you’re interested in IQ testing for Mensa or learning more about how to test for Mensa membership, please contact us for more information.

 author avatar